 Children who have had breakfast concentrate better and have more energy!
-We run a Breakfast Club which charges £3 per day.
+We run a Breakfast Club which charges £4 per day.
 This runs from 7.30am.
+NEW - Early drop off from 7.15 available for £4.50.
 See our board outside the front of the school for details.